esialb/arduboy-shmup/README.md

 - `A`: fire a bullet
 - `B`: fire a beam

 Each enemy bullet shot down increases your score by `1`.
 Each enemy ship shot down increases it by `10`.
-Beam usage does not increase your score when enemies are killed.
 Beam use costs `50` points, and beam will be unavailable if at least `50` points are not available.

 Each time you are hit your score is reduced by `100`.
 If your score becomes negative, the game is over.